Skip to main content

 ASEAN is the world’s fourth largest energy consumer.
 Energy demand in the region is projected to triple by 2050.
 The ASEAN Power Grid is expected to enhance energy security and access to affordable electricity for the region’s 670 million people, narrow development gaps, drive and sustain economic growth, and strengthen resilience.
 It will enable ASEAN to accelerate its transition to a low-carbon economy through increased investments in renewable energy generation and integration.

 ASEAN is pursuing grid interconnection and cross-border power trade by starting with bilateral and subregional initiatives.
 These include the Lao People’s Democratic Republic–Thailand–Malaysia–Singapore Power Integration Project (LTMS-PIP) and the Brunei–Indonesia–Malaysia–Philippines Power Integration Project (BIMP-PIP).
-The ministers said priority interconnection projects should be guided by the needs and development priorities of ASEAN member states and the interconnection masterplan study to “ensure that support provided through the APGF delivers tangible and inclusive benefits across the region.”
+In August, the ministers said priority interconnection projects should be guided by the needs and development priorities of ASEAN member states and the interconnection masterplan study to “ensure that support provided through the APGF delivers tangible and inclusive benefits across the region.”

 BIMP-EAGA